 - Antagonism toward science, women, and LGBT people

-When we founded NRCC in 1995, many of us were deeply disillusioned with Christian culture.
-It was clear to us that the Church had lost its moral authority (for good reason).
-We Christians have behaved badly and have earned every bit of our negative reputation.
+When we founded NRCC in 1995, many of us were deeply disillusioned with our religion.
+It was clear to us that the Church had lost its moral authority.

-But this is not the first generation of Christians to have lost its way.
-When we talk about the history of our tradition, we have a saying in our community.
-“It is our way, to lose our way.
+But we are not the first generation of Christians to have lost our way.
+We have a saying in our community.
+“It is our way to lose our way.
 But it is also our way to find it again when we do.”

-Which would be fine … if it was working for us.
+All of which would be fine … if it was helping.

 1995 – 2006

-When we first gathered together in 1995, we were a handful of people seeking a more authentic spiritual journey.
+When we first gathered, that was us.
+Lost.
+Wandering in the wilderness.
 Most of us had been deeply involved in church—some deacons, some elders, even a few former ministers.
-Almost all of us had been chewed up and spit out by the empire-building, consumer-driven, culture-conforming approach to church.
+Almost all of us had been chewed up and spit out by church.

-We were a lost bunch.
 We didn’t know what to do.
 We couldn’t build a church, because we had rejected church.
-We had no idea how to form spiritual community.
-We only knew that there were things we would never do—churchy things.
-So we puzzled over how to be spiritual and how to be a community, without becoming the churchy kind of place that had so wounded us.
+We didn’t know how to form spiritual community.
+We just knew we would never do the churchy things that had hurt us.
+We puzzled over how to be spiritual and how to be a community, without becoming toxic and wounding.

 So for a long time all we did was gather and become friends.
-For about a decade we licked our wounds and grieved our losses.
-We offered one another comfort in our loss and companionship in our confusion.
+We licked our wounds and grieved our losses.
+We were companions in our loss and confusion.

-We kept asking ourselves hard questions about what it means to be Christian and if we even wanted to be.
-We asked ourselves what church meant and if we wanted any part of it.
+We asked ourselves hard questions about what it means to be Christian—and if we wanted to be.
+We asked ourselves what church meant—and if we wanted any part of it.
 We questioned our most basic religious instincts.
 Why do people pray?
 Should we?
 Why do people sing?
 Should we?
 Should we gather on Sundays?
 Why do we sit in rows and listen to a talking head?